fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 }
 ```

-To improve the readability, we should most definitively define a [type alias](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#type-aliases) *NonSensitiveDiaryEntry* in the file <i>types.ts</i>:
+To improve the readability, we should most definitively define a [type alias](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#type-aliases) *NonSensitiveDiaryEntry* in the file *types.ts*:

 ```js
 export type NonSensitiveDiaryEntry = Omit<DiaryEntry, 'comment'>;